Code of Conduct

 The Consent Matters course covers the areas of sexual consent, communication, relationships, and bystander intervention.
 It is designed to help you understand how to seek consent, how to recognise consent, and how to identify situations where consent can’t be given.

-Taken online via Blackboard, the course is compulsory for all students.
+Taken online via Canvas, the course is compulsory for all students.

 Access and excellence